EmHain8/QGIS-Cartography-ICCB/index.md

 # Session 5: Open Source Geospatial Tools for Conservation under Climate Change - a Koala Case Study
 # Making Beautiful Maps with QGIS!

-Welcome to the QGIS Cartography componment of this course
+Welcome to the QGIS Cartography componment of this course.
+This session was created to show the possibilities available to craft maps in QGIS from geotiffs created in R. For more processing options in QGIS with R, check out the [QGIS plugin for Processing R Provider](https://plugins.qgis.org/plugins/processing_r/#plugin-details) - A Processing provider for connecting to the R statistics framework.

 In this course, we will endeavour to learn about:
 - Establishing efficient workflows for repetitive work using: styles, layouts, templates